 Wells drilled near Arnett, Oklahoma in Ellis County are known to have prolific drilling fluid losses in both the intermediate and production sections.
 While drilling the intermediate section through the Brown Dolomite, the operator consistently experienced lost circulation issues and would have to set intermediate casing near 6000-ft.
 When drilling the curve and horizontal section with OBM, the operator would experience seepage and total losses.
 The operator wanted to prevent lost circulation issues in both sections and eliminate the intermediate casing string, drilling from surface set, at 2000-ft, to total depth (TD) at 15,000-ft.

+The operator approved the recommendation fromImpact’s Technology Center to drill the intermediate interval (Brown Dolomite section) with a light-weight WBM incorporating 6 lb/bbl STAR SHIELD 3000 and 6 lb/bbl conventional LCM.
 The operator then drilled the production section with an OBM incorporating 5 lb/bbl STAR SHIELD and mixed a standby pill treated with 15 lb/bbl STAR SHIELD 3000 and 15 lb/bbl LCM to be used in sweeps if losses were experienced.

-The opeator drilled to the intermediate interval (Brown Dolomite) with fresh water and displaced the well with a WBM system incorporating 6 lb/bbl STAR SHIELD 3000 and 6 lb/bbl conventional LCM.
+The operator drilled to the intermediate interval (Brown Dolomite) with fresh water and displaced the well with a WBM system incorporating 6 lb/bbl STAR SHIELD 3000 and 6 lb/bbl conventional LCM.
 The operator drilled to the intermediate TD at 6040-ft without losing drilling fluid.

 The operator wireline logged, ran intermediate casing, and cemented without losses.